 No doubt 3D Touch will be included in next year's devices in some form too, probably more advanced than it is currently and we'd also love to see Apple Pencil compatibility, at least on the Plus model.
 The Investor has claimed Samsung Display is developing a pressure-sensitive OLED touch display for the iPhone 8, suggesting 3D Touch will indeed be on board.
-It is also thought Apple's True Tone display, found on the 9.7-inch iPad Pro, will appear on the iPhone 8.
+It is also thought Apple's True Tone display, found on the iPad Pro range, will appear on the iPhone 8.

 Will Apple up the display resolution for the iPhone 8 models?
 Who knows.
 A 2K AMOLED display was reported for the iPhone 7 and iPhone 7 Plus, but it never appeared so perhaps Apple was holding out for the iPhone 8 and iPhone 8 Plus, or the iPhone 8 Pro if Kuo's and BGR's predictions are accurate.

 A Quad HD resolution on a 5.5-inch display would put the pixel density at 534ppi, compared to the iPhone 7 Plus's current 401ppi, while the smaller model would offer 635ppi, compared to 326ppi.
 A switch to AMOLED would also deliver a greater contrast ratio for brighter, punchier colours.